Mangrove Pit Viper

 Snake Clips is a new page we have added to our WebSite.
 It features different species of snakes in small video clips.
-Every other week we will add a new clip for your
+As often as possible we will add a new clip for your

 enjoyment.
 Learn about differnet snakes and you can comment on them in our Guestbook section.
 Feel free to email us (email@example.com) with questions and suggestions for the